 Troy recently worked on a committee to update the International Chiefs of Police model policy for "Responding to Persons Experiencing a Mental Health Crisis.".

-(Members will have priority registration) \This course is CIT grant funded by the Illinois Law Enforcement Training and Standards Board.
+\This course is CIT grant funded by the Illinois Law Enforcement Training and Standards Board.

 ILETSB - Crisis Intervention Training - Basic CIT - 40 Hours